kdcoleman/DockerQUESO/README.md

 ## Getting Started

 You must first download and install Docker on your machine.
 Visit [Docker](https://docs.docker.com/v17.09/docker-for-mac/install/) and select your platform on the left toolbar under Docker CE.
 Follow the installation instructions.
-After you have successfully installed Docker CE, browse through the [Get Started with Docker](https://docs.docker.com/get-started/) guide.
+After you have successfully installed Docker CE, browse through the orientation of the [Get Started with Docker](https://docs.docker.com/get-started/) guide.

 There are two dockerized QUESO options on this repo, Dakota QUESO and the QUESO library.
 To get started, git clone the DockerQUESO GitHub repo